bubu93200/MIT/MuseScoreRessources/readme.md

         Note that as of 484f8dc, 09Oct2020, Qt 5.15 (and a C++17 capable toolchain, which with MSVC 2019 is a given) is required for the master branch.

 Now, let it install (or update), grab a coffee (or a tea, a soda, a beer… whatever you prefer), and be patient.
+2. Use Visual Studio 2022
 Once Visual Studio has been installed, start it and link it with your Microsoft account.
 (If you don't have one, create one).
 Go to Tools > Extensions > Manage Extensions.
 On the left side of the dialog, select Online, then enter “qt” in the search box at the top right, and select and install Qt Visual Studio Tools.
 Although this is not strictly needed, it can be handy later.